Esherymack/DiscordBotFramework/README.md

 # DiscordBotFramework
- My personal framework for bots made via Discord.NET.
+personal framework for Discord.NET bots. probably a heap of trash.